bosnet/isaac-consensus-protocol/README.md

 * safety between quorum(2 nodes)
 * ~~liveness between quorum(2 nodes)~~

-The definition of these terms will be found in stellar documentation page or SCP paper, or even in confluence page of BlockchainOS.
-The interesting thing is that to check the health of quorum, this script will create superset in all the validators and compose the quorum with each 2 nodes.
+The terminology of these terms are described in the [BOSCoin official homepage](https://boscoin.io/article/introduction-of-isaac-consensus-protocol-for-bosnet/).
+The interesting thing is that to check the health of quorum, this script will create a superset in all the validators and compose the quorum with each 2 nodes.

 ### Usage

-Before running this script, please 'metric' messages from running nodes and make something happened.
+Before running the `metric-analyzer.py`, the 'metric' messages from running nodes should be stored in an output file.

-For instance, metric logs should be genertated in `/tmp/metric.json`.
+For example, metric logs can be generated in `/tmp/metric.json` by the following scripts

 ```
 $ run-blockchain.py examples/node5001.ini -log-output-metric /tmp/metric.json